How to make a dollshouse needlepoint rectangular stool

 This Janet Granger miniature needlepoint kit includes two parts: a ‘stitching’ component, which comprises a piece of 32 count silk gauze, colour block chart, detailed instructions with diagrams, a needle and Anchor stranded cotton; and also a ‘wooden stool’ component comprising unvarnished pre-cut wooden parts, a foam pad for the stool top and instructions for how to make this quality furniture kit.

-This tutorial features the ‘Tree of Life’ stool design, but there are several others to choose from in our Needlepoint Kit Store.
+This tutorial features the ‘Tree of Life’ stool design.

 If you have never done miniature needlepoint before, start by reading the BASIC EQUIPMENT and NEEDLEPOINT STITCHES tutorials first, then come back to this page.